September 22 @ 8:00 am – September 30 @ 3:30 pm

-The rain brings the salmon up the river and back to their spawning channels in the Quinsam River.
-So, it’s a great time visit the Quinsam River Hatchery & trails along the river.
+The salmon are making their way back to their spawning channels in the Quinsam River.
+Making it a great time visit the Quinsam River Hatchery & trails along the river!

 Just park outside the gates if you arrive near or after closing.